Why Excel Fails Uganda Landlords: Switch to Property Management Software

 But that flexibility is also the first problem.
 Because "you control how data is structured" is another way of saying "there is no standard, no validation, no safety net."

-Problem #1: Human Error Is Not a Risk.
-It Is a Guarantee.
+Problem #1: Human Error in a Rent Spreadsheet Is a Guarantee

 Human error is inevitable in spreadsheets.
-A misplaced decimal, an incorrect formula, a forgotten entry — any of these can throw off your financials, lead to incorrect tenant balances, or complicate tax season.
+A misplaced decimal, an incorrect formula or a forgotten entry can throw off your financials, produce a wrong tenant balance, or complicate tax season.
 Debugging complex spreadsheets to find a single error can be a nightmare, consuming precious hours.

-In property management, an error is never just an error.
+In property management, one error rarely stops at being an error.
 A wrong rent figure leads to an incorrect receipt.
 An incorrect receipt creates a dispute.
-A dispute — under Uganda's Landlord and Tenant Act — may require court proceedings to resolve, because landlords without documented, defensible records cannot use extra-judicial means to recover rent arrears without a court order.
+Under Uganda's Landlord and Tenant Act, resolving that dispute may require court proceedings, because landlords without documented, defensible records cannot use extra-judicial means to recover rent arrears without a court order.

 Problem #2: It Works at 3 Units.
 It Breaks at 10.